Direct Line magazine

 A couple share a drink on their sofa.

-While few people are foolish enough to drive while drunk, many don’t hesitate to drive the morning after a session.
-However, the consequences can be just as serious, as our infographic shows.
+Thankfully very few people are foolish enough to drive while drunk, but have you thought about when it’s safe to drive the morning after a night out?

 Related articles